 The idea is simple:

-• The plant is placed on a floating raft, usually made of large polystyrene sheets.
-This is where a number of pits are cut to accommodate the roots of the plants.
+- The plant is placed on a floating raft, usually made from large sheets of polystyrene.
+This is where a number of holes are cut to accommodate the plant’s roots.

-• Then the roots are immersed in water all the time.
-Dirt particles must be removed because dirt adheres to the white roots of the plant.
-This will prevent the plant’s roots from absorbing essential oxygen and minerals that will allow them to mature and grow.
+- The roots are then immersed in water at all times.
+Dirt particles need to be removed, because dirt sticks to the plant’s white roots.
+This will prevent the plant’s roots from absorbing the essential oxygen and minerals they need to mature and grow.

-• The advantage of this culture bed is the significant oxygen supply to the roots.
-That is why the key to the success of a floating raft is to remove the solids and why various filters are needed.
+- The advantage of this culture bed is the important oxygen supply to the roots.
+This is why the removal of solids is key to the success of a floating raft and why various filters are needed.
 (Ecofilms, 2019).

 Wick beds

-Wick beds are an easy to build vegetable growing system that was developed in Australia.
-They were mainly closed water reservoirs allowing to water the vegetables from under the root zone of the plant.
+Wick beds are an easy-to-build vegetable growing system developed in Australia.
+They were essentially closed water tanks that allowed vegetables to be watered from underneath the plant’s root zone.

 This is the best way to grow roots.
 Wick beds are not only for root crops.
 Effectively, they allow to grow any plant, edible or decorative, fruit trees or vegetables.